ournetworks/2017-mini-conf/BUDGET.md

 ------
   $250 Budget

-Donations go to covering stickers and catering first and that I'd cover the remainder, esp. thank you for speakers
+Donations go to covering stickers and catering first, @dcwalk to cover the remainder, esp. thank you for speakers.

 ## Sticker Quotes